filodb/FiloDB/doc/ingestion.md

 Deletes should not be mixed with appends and replaces, and should go in a separate version, otherwise it would be difficult or impossible to reach the current state of a version without replaying every sequence.

 Sequence numbers would be generated for every incoming row starting at 0 for the first row received.
-Perhaps one option (for implementing regular HTTP streaming ingestion) is to let the user specify the sequence number or a starting sequence number.
+Perhaps one option (for chunking long ingresses into multiple HTTP POSTs) is to let the user specify the sequence number or a starting sequence number.

+Concurrent HTTP POSTs to the same dataset and partition are not allowed.

 Responses:
 - 200, if every sequence number/row was acked